robdecker/theme_utils/README.txt

 Requirements
 ------------
 Chaos Tools (ctools)
+Libraries API (libraries) *
+X Autoload (xautoload) *
+PHP 5.3.0 *

+* (optional - required only for displaying @media queries)

 Installation
 ------------
-1. Install and activate Theme Utils like every other Drupal module.
+1. Install and enable Theme Utils like every other Drupal module.
+2. Configure enabled utilities at admin/config/user-interface/theme_utils

+(Optional) If you want to display @media queries:
+1. Install Libraries API & X Autoload.
+2. Create a directory called 'php-css-parser' in the libraries directory.
+This typically resides at 'sites/all/libraries'.
+So, after creating the directory, you should have 'sites/all/libraries/php-css-parser'.
-2. Download version 3.0.0 of PHP-CSS-Parser from the GitHub repo. https://github.com/sabberworm/PHP-CSS-Parser (Go to the Tags tab to get the link to the 3.0.0 zip file).
+3. Download version 3.0.0 of PHP-CSS-Parser from the GitHub repo. https://github.com/sabberworm/PHP-CSS-Parser (Go to the Tags tab to get the link to the 3.0.0 zip file).
-3. Create a directory called 'php-css-parser' inside of this module directory.
-4. Extract all files from the zip archive into this new directory.
+4. Extract all files from the zip archive into the 'php-css-parser' directory that was created on step 2.
 5. Verify that 'Parser.php' is in the following directory:
-   [this_module_directory]/php-css-parser/lib/Sabberworm/CSS/ so, for most installations, this will be sites/all/modules/theme_utils/php-css-parser/lib/Sabberworm/CSS
+   [libraries_directory]/php-css-parser/lib/Sabberworm/CSS so, for most installations, this will be sites/all/libraries/php-css-parser/lib/Sabberworm/CSS
-6. Configure enabled utilities at admin/config/user-interface/theme_utils

 Author